Yash-Handa/Yash-Handa/README.md

 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: [@yashHanda98](https://twitter.com/yashHanda98);
 - 📝[Resume](https://github.com/Yash-Handa)
-- :goal_net: Shot term Goals:
+- :goal_net: Short term Goals:
   - Make a screen sharing app :movie_camera: using Golang and GRPC (by mid november)
   - Active contributor to GRPC-go and maybe even a maintainer (by xmas, a santas present :santa:)